-Today, we have a great selection of books that our team has reviewed and recommended for you.
-They are anti-racism books for adults and children offering tools and thoughts to nurture minds.
-We hope you find a good page turner amongst this collection and would love to hear your thoughts and feedback on the recommendations.
+Our team has reviewed and recommended a great collection of anti-racism books for you to catch up on during the holidays.
+There are books for adults and children offering tools and ideas to nurture minds.
+We hope you find a good page turner amongst this collection and if you like something you read, share your thoughts with us.

 “This book was on my must-read list this year.
 This anthology of short pieces by black, Indigenous and people of colour authors reimaging Australia’s past, present and future is inspiring.
 Omar Sakr’s contribution is a stand-out in this COVID world we now live in, offering us a dystopian tale in ‘White Flu’.” – Priscilla

 “An invaluable toolkit for readers seeking to challenge their own white supremacy, anti-blackness, racist ideas and beliefs.
 The book provides 28 daily readings and reflections that cover topics such as tone policing, white privilege, white superiority, practical versus optical allyship, and how to engage in antiracist conversations with family and friends.
 The book can be read individually, but also provides tools to be read as part of a reading group.
 Saad meets readers where they are at on their antiracism journey, and makes it clear that this journey is really only just beginning.
 She encourages readers to make ongoing commitments and to revisit the book to strengthen their understanding over time.” – Jen